cosmith/panda/README.md

 language to French; and then maybe try to write a very simple 2D graphics library or integrate with an existing one.

+Early example of the language in action: [a Minesweeper clone](https://github.com/cosmith/minesweeper/blob/master/panda/main.pa) ported from vanilla JS to Panda.

 Philosophy
 ----------